fculmone/cs348-project/README.md

 * https://react.dev/learn

+## Download City Images
+Cd into the cs348-nextjs/public folder.
+You will need to put a file called city-images in this folder.
+This folder contains all the city images that are used in display cards and on the main city page.
+To do this, download the zip folder from [the google drive](https://drive.google.com/file/d/1OSIuIooH5W_NPxcs1U82mh48WdCBxzfk/view?usp=sharing).
+Extract the folder and place the folder and place it in your public directory.
+Note that you are putting the entire folder in the public directory and not just the images.

 ## Implemented Features & Files
 - Sign up, Log in/Log out (log_in/page.js, sign_up/page.js, store/user_store.js, api/users/route.js)
 - Favourite a city & view favourites in profile (api/favourite_cities/route.js, api/ranking/[ranking]/route.js cities/page.js, profile/page.js)